ceramic-sf/quick-boi-source/bolq.md

 TODO
 ```

 You would prefer vivaldi to stones banging.
-A wastepaper basket of a musicion shows they work toward something better.
-Subjective preferrence does not negate this.
+A wastepaper basket of a musician shows they work toward something better.
+Subjective preference does not negate this.

 *TODO.*